zimmertr/Ender-6-Klipper-Guide/README.md

 - **Raspberry Pi**: [here](https://www.amazon.com/dp/B0CPWH8FL9)
   - I bought the 5, you can probably get away with something cheaper if you wish.
 In hindsight the 4 might actually be a better choice if you plan to use a webcam as it supports hardware encoding.

+   NOTE: A Raspberry Pi Zero (2)(W) doesn't work with DSI displays.
+The connector looks the same as the CSI port, but this is only meant for camera's.
+So make sure you use a Pi that works with your display.

 - **MicroSD Card**